 - Foreign entities should take law advice and consider the place at which the document is being signed.

 The ones who didn’t see the innumerable benefits of online signatures were led to see them.
-Now that so many people have already realized the benefits of e-signatures, it is most definitely going to become common in the future.
+Now that so many people have already realized the benefits of electronic signatures, it is most definitely going to become common in the future.